taoanhuang/taoanhuang.github.io/_pages/about.md

     [2021.08] I finished my 3-month research internship at <a href="https://www.amazon.jobs/en/teams/amazon-robotics"> Amazon Robotics</a>.
     </li>
     <li>
-    [2021.04] Our team won the 7th place out of 50 teams and received a $1,000 prize in <a href="https://terminal.c1games.com/competitions/237"> Terminal Live (West Coast Regional)</a>, which is a games-based AI & coding competition hosted by <a href="https://www.citadel.com/"> Citadel LLC</a> and <a href="https://www.citadelsecurities.com/"> Citadel Securities]</a>.
+    [2021.04] Our team won 7th place out of 50 teams and received a $1,000 prize in <a href="https://terminal.c1games.com/competitions/237"> Terminal Live (West Coast Regional)</a>, which is a games-based AI & coding competition hosted by <a href="https://www.citadel.com/"> Citadel LLC</a> and <a href="https://www.citadelsecurities.com/"> Citadel Securities]</a>.
     </li>
     <li>
     [2021.04] I won a Second Prize of $500 at <a href="https://ahf.usc.edu/events/scymposium/"> the Thirteenth Annual Annenberg Graduate Fellowship Research and Creative Project Symposium</a>.
 I will be presenting my work on "How and When to Follow Tips: Using Game Theory for Multi-Agent Communication and Coordination in Wildlife Conservation".